 What Is The Best Position For Bed Rest During Pregnancy?

-The best position for resting on a bed depends on the stage of pregnancy, medical history and other complications you may be facing.
+When it comes to sleeping positions during pregnancy, the best approach depends on your stage of pregnancy, medical history, and any complications you may be experiencing.
 In most cases, you will be advised to sleep sideways towards your left, with your hips or knees bent, and a pillow placed between your knees (12).

 Can You Exercise During Bed Rest?